ToshioCP/Gtk4-tutorial/src/sec12.src.md

 ![Caller and TfeTextView](../image/open.png){width=12.405cm height=9.225cm}

-1. A caller get a pointer `tv` to TfeTextView by calling `tfe_text_view_new`.
+1. A caller gets a pointer `tv` to TfeTextView by calling `tfe_text_view_new`.
 2. The caller connects the handler (left bottom in the diagram) and the signal "open-response".
-3. It calls `tfe_text_view_open` to let the user select a file from GtkFileChooserDialog.
+3. It calls `tfe_text_view_open` to prompt the user to select a file from GtkFileChooserDialog.
 4. The dialog emits a signal and it invokes the handler `open_dialog_response`.
-5. The handler read the file and set it into GtkTextBuffer and emits a signal to inform the response status.
+5. The handler reads the file and inserts the text into GtkTextBuffer and emits a signal to inform the response status.
-6. The handler outside TfeTextView recieves the signal.
+6. The handler outside TfeTextView receives the signal.

 ## Get file function

 `gtk_text_view_get_file` is a simple function show as follows.

-@@@ tfe5/tfetextview.c tfe_text_view_get_file
+@@@ tfetextview/tfetextview.c tfe_text_view_get_file

-The important thing is duplicate `tv->file`.
+The important thing is to duplicate `tv->file`.
-Otherwise, if the caller free the GFile object, `tv->file` is no more guaranteed to point the GFile.
+Otherwise, if the caller frees the GFile object, `tv->file` is no more guaranteed to point the GFile.

 ## Source file of tfetextview.c

 All the source files are listed in [Section 15](sec15.src.md).
+You can find them under [src/tfe5](tfe5) and [src/tfetextview](../tfetextview) directories.